 Waters with Special Restrictions

-Waters restricted to boats with oars or electric motors include: Bear Canyon Lake, Lake Maloya, Bill Evans Lake, Lake Roberts, Fenton Lake, Morphy Lake, Green Meadow Lake, Quemado Lake, Hopewell Lake, Lake Maloya, Lake Roberts, Morphy Lake, Quemado Lake, Snow Lake and Tucumcari Wildlife Area.
+Waters restricted to boats with oars or electric motors include: Bear Canyon Lake, Bill Evans Lake, Conoco Lake, Fenton Lake, Green Meadow Lake, Grindstone Lake, Hopewell Lake, Lake Maloya, Lake Roberts, Morphy Lake, Quemado Lake, Snow Lake and Tucumcari Wildlife Area.

-Waters where no boats or flotation devices are allowed include: Bonito Lake, Laguna del Campo, Tingley Beach, Monastery Lake and Oasis State Park, Red River Hatchery Pond, Tingley Beach and Trees Lake.
+Waters where no boats or flotation devices are allowed include: Bonito Lake, Laguna del Campo, Monastery Lake, Oasis State Park, Red River Hatchery Pond, Tingley Beach and Trees Lake.

-Waters restricted during fishing season to boats at trolling speeds only include: Charette Lakes, Both, Cochiti Lake, Clayton Lake, Maxwell Lakes 13 & 14, Heron Lake and Springer Lake when water level is less than 1,000 acre feet.
+Waters restricted during fishing season to boats at trolling speeds only include: Charette Lakes, Cochiti Lake, Clayton Lake, Grindstone Lake, Heron Lake, Maxwell Lakes 13 & 14, and Springer Lake when water level is less than 1,000 acre feet.

 New Mexico Department of Game and Fish Personnel

 NMDGF personnel and persons authorized by the NMDGF Director may while performing duties use motor boats on all lakes where use may be prohibited otherwise.